The stacky concentration theorem: Torus concentration

 \ssec{Example: fixed loci} In \cite[App.~A]{virloc} we defined a $T$-fixed locus $X^T \sub X$ for an Artin stack $X$.
 In terms of $X^T$, the condition in \thmref{thm:excitor} is that the open complement $X\setminus Z$ is contained in $X \setminus X^T$.
 A priori, the substack $X^T \sub X$ may not be closed in general.
 Nevertheless we obtain the following variants of concentration using the reduced fixed locus (\defnref{defn:redfix}) or homotopy fixed point stack (\defnref{defn:hfix}) when $X$ has finite stabilizers or is Deligne--Mumford, respectively.

-\begin{cor} Let the notation be as in \thmref{thm:excitor} and suppose $X$ has finite stabilizers.
+\begin{cor} Let the notation be as in \thmref{thm:excitor} and suppose $X$ is of finite type with separated diagonal and finite stabilizers.
 Denote by $X^T_\red$ the reduced $T$-fixed locus (\defnref{defn:redfix}).
 Then direct image along the closed immersion $i : X^T_\red \to X$ (\thmref{thm:fixed}\itemref{item:fixed/redfix}) induces an isomorphism

 of $\Ccoh(BT)_{\Sigma\dash\loc}$-modules. \end{cor}

 In the Deligne--Mumford case we can alternatively use the homotopy fixed point stack.